 How to make salted caramel

-But if you want to make a salted caramel sauce, go ahead and add 3/4 teaspoon of sea salt.
+This recipe only uses 1/4 teaspoon of salt.
+But if you want to make a salted caramel sauce, then add 3/4 teaspoon of sea salt.

 Put the sauce in cute mini mason jars and wrap with a festive ribbon.

-Keep the jarred sauce refrigerated (or stored in a cooler) until you see your friends at gift-giving time.
+Keep the jarred sauce refrigerated until gift-giving time.

 Ways to enjoy vegan caramel sauce

-You could use the vegan caramel sauce as a dip for sliced apples or Baked Plantain Chips.
+● You could use the vegan caramel sauce as a dip for apple slices or Best Oven Baked Plantain Chips.

-Drizzle some caramel sauce on your toast or oatmeal instead of sugar.
+● Drizzle this vegan version of caramel sauce on your toast or oatmeal instead of sugar.

-And you can enjoy it on apple pie with a scoop of ice cream!
+● And you can enjoy it on apple pie with a scoop of vanilla ice cream!

 - 2 cups light brown sugar or Swerve Sweetener, Brown – packed